Beast Quake: The run

 With their base offense on the field, the Seahawks called "17 Power", a power run, for the first time in the game.
 Seattle lined up in an I formation with tight end Carlson on the left and fullback Michael Robinson offset to the left.
 New Orleans lined up in a 2–5 "under" front with strong safety Roman Harper crowding the line of scrimmage, putting eight defenders near the box.
 Hasselbeck motioned wide receiver Ben Obomanu from the right to the left.
 At the snap, Seattle right guard Mike Gibson also pulled to the left.

 Seattle had called zone runs for most of the game, but this call required man-on-man blocking.
 Carlson was assigned to block New Orleans linebacker Jo-Lonn Dunbar, while left tackle Russell Okung was assigned to defensive end Will Smith and Obomanu to Harper.
 Left guard Tyler Polumbus and center Chris Spencer were to team up on defensive tackle Remi Ayodele and, ideally, push past him to block weak-side linebacker Scott Shanle.
 Robinson would push ahead and block New Orleans middle linebacker Jonathan Vilma, and Gibson would be free to lead Lynch and deal with any unblocked defenders.
 Meanwhile, on the right side of the formation, right tackle Sean Locklear would try to cut off defensive tackle Sedrick Ellis, and defensive end Alex Brown would be left unblocked on the outside.

 As the play actually developed, New Orleans was effective in frustrating the blocking scheme.
 Dunbar pushed Carlson back and prevented Gibson from reaching the point of attack.
-Polumbus and Spencer were able to turn Ayodele away, but neither was able to get off their block and challenge Shanle, who correctly read the pulling guard and filled the gap.
+Polumbus and Spencer were able to turn Ayodele away, but neither was able to get off his block and challenge Shanle, who correctly read the pulling guard and filled the gap.
 Lynch recalled, "So I see the guard coming around, and in my head, I'm thinking, backside A gap.
 But for some reason, it carried me to the front side."
 Instead of rushing behind Gibson, Lynch rushed between Gibson and Robinson, finding an unblocked Shanle at the line of scrimmage.
 If Shanle had completed the tackle here, he would have limited Lynch to a 2-yard gain.

 Instead, Lynch bounced away from Shanle's tackle, while also running through the grasp of Ellis and Will Smith.
 As Lynch broke through the line, Ayodele and Saints safety Darren Sharper simultaneously dove to pull Lynch down as he ran past them, but were unsuccessful.
 Jabari Greer then caught up with Lynch from behind and tried to wrap him up, but could not hang on.
 Lynch then angled toward the right sideline, pursued by Tracy Porter, who was stiff armed to the ground by Lynch.
 Brown lunged for Lynch's heels, but fell short.
 Finally, Harper, being blocked by Polumbus, attempted one last diving tackle inside the 5 yard line.
 Already celebrating, Lynch leapt backwards into the endzone, with his right arm holding the ball aloft and his left hand grabbing his crotch, for the touchdown.